-AVATAR is a software tool which automatically couples two distinct software algorithms—deterministic and Monte Carlo—used to solve radiation transport problems.
+AVATAR is a software tool that automatically couples two distinct software algorithms—deterministic and Monte Carlo—used to solve radiation transport problems.
 This coupling increases computational efficiency and user productivity and is adaptable to a variety of computer modeling problems.
-AVATAR comes with an easy-to-use graphical user interface called JustineTM, which applies smart and adaptive mesh generation techniques to solve complex radiation transport calculations.
+AVATAR comes with an easy-to-use graphical user interface called Justine, which applies smart and adaptive mesh generation techniques to solve complex radiation transport calculations.

 Radiation transport problems occur in many different industries.
 AVATAR can be used to help solve complex software modeling problems for